ProjectOpenSea/shipyard-core/README.md

 ## Deploying to mainnet

+> Warning: these contracts have not yet been formally audited.
+Exercise caution when deploying to mainnet and consider additional review and independent audits.

-To deploy to mainnet, just replace the value supplied to `--rpc-url` with a mainnet RPC URL.
+To deploy to mainnet, replace the value supplied to `--rpc-url` with a mainnet RPC URL.
 For example:

 ```
 export MAINNET_RPC='https://eth.llamarpc.com' &&